Reasoning-Modulated Representations: RMR architecture

 Note that either the natural or abstract input set may be \emph{factorised}, e.g., into objects; in this case, we can accordingly factorise the latent space, enforcing $\mathcal{Z}=\mathbb{R}^{n\times k}$, where $n$ is the assumed maximal number of objects (typically a hyperparameter of the models if not known upfront).

 \paragraph{Abstract pipeline} \gls{rmr} training proceeds by first learning a model of the algorithm $A$, which is bound to pass through a latent-space representation.
-That is, we learn a neural network approximator $g(P(f(\bar{\bf x})))\approx A(\bar{\bf x})$, which follows the encode-process-decode paradigm \cite{hamrick2018relational}.
+That is, we learn a neural network approximator $g(P(f(\bar{\bf x})))\approx A(\bar{\bf x})$, which follows the encode-process-decode paradigm~\citep{hamrick2018relational}.
 It consists of the following three building blocks: Encoder, $f: \bar{\mathcal{X}}\rightarrow\mathcal{Z}$, tasked with projecting the abstract inputs into the latent space; Processor, $P: \mathcal{Z}\rightarrow\mathcal{Z}$, simulating individual steps of the algorithm in the latent space; Decoder, $g: \mathcal{Z}\rightarrow\bar{\mathcal{Y}}$, tasked with projecting latents back into the abstract output space.
+Such a pipeline is now widely used both in neural algorithmic reasoning~\citep{velivckovic2019neural} and learning physical simulations~\citep{sanchez2020learning}, and can be trained end-to-end with gradient descent.

+For reasons that will become apparent, it is favourable for most of the computational effort to be performed by $P$.
+Accordingly, encoders and decoders in the abstract pipeline are often designed to be simple learnable linear projections as there is usually no need for elaborate encoders/decoders, which, we will see, is not the case in the natural pipeline, due to nontrivial geometry of inputs and outputs.
+The processors tend to be either deep MLPs or graph neural networks---depending on whether the latent space is factorised into nodes.

 \paragraph{Natural pipeline} Once an appropriate processor, $P$, has been learned, it may be observed that it corresponds to a highly favourable component in our setting.
 Namely, we can relate its operations to the algorithm $A$, and since it stays high-dimensional, it is a differentiable component we can easily plug into other neural networks without incurring any bottleneck effects.
-This insight was originally recovered in XLVIN \cite{deac2020xlvin}, where it yielded a generic implicit planner.
+This insight was originally recovered in XLVIN~\citep{deac2021neural}, where it yielded a generic implicit planner.
+As an ablation, we have also rediscovered the bottleneck effect in our settings; see Appendix~\ref{app:btneck}.
 We now leverage similar insights for general representation learning tasks.